Hard Candy

 The inciting incident occurs at 13 minutes when Hayley accepts Jeff's invitation to come to his house alone.
 This crosses the line from public meeting to private danger - the catalyst that sets the cat-and-mouse game in motion..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Jeff passes out from the drugged screwdriver.
+This illustrates the protagonist's commitment to Jeff passes out from the drugged screwdriver.
 When he wakes, he's bound to a chair.
 Hayley reveals her true purpose - she knows he's a pedophile and she's here to make him pay.
 The power reversal is complete., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Hayley prepares to castrate Jeff.
+Significantly, this crucial beat Hayley prepares to castrate Jeff.
 She sets up a surgical field on the kitchen table.
 This false defeat for Jeff raises the stakes to their highest - it's no longer just exposure or humiliation, but permanent physical mutilation.
 The stakes are now life-altering., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, Hayley reveals she has evidence that Jeff killed Donna Mauer - photos from his safe showing his accomplice (his ex-girlfriend).
 Jeff breaks down completely, admitting his involvement.
-His denial dies; all hope of escape or redemption collapses., indicates the protagonist at their lowest point.
+His denial dies; all hope of escape or redemption collapses., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 81% of the runtime.
 Jeff discovers he wasn't actually castrated - it was psychological manipulation.
 But this revelation changes nothing.
 Hayley has won completely.
 Jeff realizes suicide is his only way out.
 He accepts his fate and prepares to hang himself., demonstrating the transformation achieved throughout the journey.